-The case of the Czech Republic is an interesting one to study.
-The proportion of 16-year-old high school students reporting daily smoking is 26% and those reporting having smoked more than 40 cigarettes in their life is 40%, which is among the highest rates in Europe (Figure 1).
-The high proportion of young smokers suggests that tobacco control policy will have to play an important role in public health policies, and it is hoped that this research will be useful in designing them.
+We apply this methodology to data collected in the Czech Republic, which is an interesting case to study.
+The share of 16-year-old high school students reporting daily smoking is 26% and the share of those reporting having smoked more than 40 cigarettes in their life is 40%, which is among the highest shares in Europe (figure 1).
+The high share of young smokers suggests that tobacco control policy will have to play an important role in public health policies, and it is hoped that this research will be useful in designing them.
 This research also provides the first evidence of peer effects among youth in secondary schools with early tracking of children.
-The previous literature has generally examined peer effects among college students (Kremer and Levy, 2008) or in secondary school systems that do not re-sort students into different schools.
-The stream of literature that examine peer effects among secondary schools student usually identifies peer effects by using within-school variation in peers' smoking and using a traditional instrumental variable approach to address the reflection problem.
-My approach is in this context a novel one, because it allows for identification of peer effects in the more traditional institutional set-up and with data that cover only one class in each cohort in a secondary school.
+Earlier literature has generally examined peer effects among college students (Kremer and Levy, 2008) or in secondary school systems that do re-sort students into different schools.
+The latter stream of literature usually identifies peer effects by using within school variation in peers' smoking and using a traditional instrumental variable approach, an identification strategy that addresses the reflection problem.
+Our approach is in this context a novel one, because it allows for identification of peer effects in more usual institutional set-up and with data that cover only one class in each cohort in a secondary school.

-The results suggest that peers do affect individuals' daily smoking at Czech secondary schools with a significant difference between males' and females' smoking behavior: male students are significantly more affected by peers' smoking.
+The results suggest that peers do affect individuals' daily smoking at Czech secondary schools.
+However, we build on the current literature, which points out that the social interactions may take a different form among females and males, and indeed we find a significant difference between males' and females' smoking behavior: male students are significantly more affected by peers' smoking.
 These findings are in line with the current literature (e.g. Kremer and Levy, 2008), which finds male students to be more involved in fraternities.
 Therefore, anti-smoking policies targeted at youth (e.g., smoking bans or information campaigns) can rely on peer effects as a reinforcement mechanism among male students.